-SMC operations were inaudible during the day and audible during the evening and night-time operator attended noise surveys at this location.
-SMC operations generated LAeq(15minute) contributions of 30 dBA during the evening and the night-time period.
-During the night-time period SMC operations generated LAmax noise levels of up to 34 dBA.
+SMC operations were briefly audible during the day, audible during the evening and barely audible during the night-time operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of less than 25 dBA during the day and 27 dBA during the evening.
+During the night-time, SMC operations generated an LAeq(15minute) noise contribution and an LAmax noise level of less than 25 dBA.